News

 What does reproductive justice mean to you?
 How does it take shape in your context?

-I don’t want my thesis to merely represent.
+I do not want my thesis to merely represent.
 I want it to be a tool —among others— to reflect on what a racially just reproductive health could mean, built from the neighbourhood, the consultation room, the archive.
 In relation.

-Because if there is one thing I’m taking from Geneva, it’s this:
+Because if there is one thing I am taking home from Geneva, it is this:

 Reproductive justice is not declared or theorised in isolation — it is practiced through connection.